sterillakaj/sterillakaj/README.md

 Speak fulenty Albanian, Bulgarian and conversational with Spanish and Italian.

-Travled many countries and states in USA.
+Traveled many countries and states in USA.